thomasclarke1969/documentation/ios/guides/push-integration.md

 To enable this feature, go to the Push section in the [Developer Dashboard](https://developer.layer.com) and turn on "Show unread in badges".
 ![](badges.png)
-Please note that when you flip the switch the change may take a few minutes to propogate.
+Please note that when you flip the switch the change may take a few minutes to propagate.

 To retrieve the badge count in your application, use
 ```